 - Why React?Learn React Online – A Guide | Codementor

 Go is a programming language in active development from Google.
-Go can be understood as a system’s language, in fact, a major one.
-While computers are getting better at computing things, languages remain the same, which can create huge gaps in the performance benchmarks when testing out different languages for different situations.
-Go tries to solve many of such problems, for example — anyone who has worked with C++ knows that one of the most difficult obstacles of C++ programming is the slow compiler and debugger, adding countless hours of development hours to a single project.
+One can interpret it as a system’s language, in fact, a major one.
+While computers are getting better at computing things, languages remain the same.
+That can create huge gaps in the performance benchmarks when testing out different languages for different situations.
+Go tries to solve many of such problems.
+For example, anyone who has worked with C++ knows that one of its most difficult obstacles is the slow compiler and debugger.
+This adds countless hours of development to a single project.
 That’s where Go really shines, providing a fast compile engine that works equally fast, regardless of the application or project size.
 Go was launched as an open-source project back in 2009.
 Since then, the language has achieved many extraordinary feats.

 - jQuery Animation Libraries & Plugins